darbyjohnston/tlRender/README.md

 The library can render and playback timelines with multiple video clips, image sequences, audio clips, and transitions.
-Examples are provided for integrating the library with Qt and GLFW applications.
+Examples are provided for integrating the library with Qt and OpenGL applications.

 The source code is written in C++14 and uses CMake for the build system.